nagarakesh4/ReactJS/README.md

 # StickyNotes-React
-A sticky notes app built with ReactJS
+A flux paradigm app to be built using ReactJS.